fonil/dockerized-php/README.md

 > This default application has being created as a skeleton and it should be replaced by your business logic.

+#### Certificate Authority (CA) & SSL Certificate

+<u>Caddy uses HTTPS by default</u>.
+In order to avoid SSL certificates issues you must install the Caddy Authority Certificate on your browser.
+This is a one-time action due the certificate does not change after rebuilding/restarting the service.

+> A _Makefile_ command called `make install-caddy-certificate` is provided and copies the Caddy root certificate from the Caddy container service into current application path, and displays the steps you need to follow to install this certificate in your browser.

+### Environments

+The container service on development environment requires some debugging extensions than the production environment doesn't require and the way the source code is mounted into each environment differs:

+#### Development

+On development environment the source code is mounted as a synchronized volume between the host and the container service, so any change on the source code from the host is automatically synchronized inside the service container.

+#### Production

+On production environment the source code is copied into the service container like an snapshot, which is the standard way to deploy PHP applications.

 ### Available commands

 A _Makefile_ is provided with some predefined commands: